New Versions of Gradient Temporal Difference Learning: Conclusion

 \section{Conclusion}

 In this paper, we proposed variants of GTDs based on convex-concave saddle-point interpretations of GTDs, which allow new stability analysis based on recent results~\cite{qu2018exponential} on stability of PDGD.
 Performance of the GTDs was evaluated through numerical experiments, which suggest that GTD4 and GTD5 overcome the other methods for randomly generated 5000 MDPs.
-Therefore, we can conclude that the use of regularization terms with diminishing weights can potentially improve the convergence speed.
-Possible future works include rigorous convergence rate analysis of the proposed GTDs.
+Therefore, we can conclude that the use of regularization terms with diminishing weights can potentially improve the convergence speed empirically.
+Besides, the convergence rate analysis is an important next step beyond the asymptotic convergence as the former analysis gives insights on how fast the iterates approach to the solution.
+Moreover, more combinations of regularization methods can lead to more versions of GTD, which have different properties and performances.
+These topics can be potential future works.

 \appendices